teleplayer123/MyCoin/readme.md

 I started reanalyzing this project and utilizing some new concepts I have learned.
 By much trial and error, I made many changes such as: how data is stored and secured, using ssl to secure connections, using openssl for personally created certificates, a proxy server to mediate client requests, and cleaned up some code to be more object-oriented.
+I intend to continue making patches and improvements on this project to support important security goals, such as: Confidentiality, Integrity, Availability, and Non-Repudiation.

 Description
 ----